shorepine/amy/README.md

  * Built-in clock for short term sequencing of events
  * Can use multi-core (including on ESP32 multicontrollers) for rendering if available

 The FM synthesizer in AMY is especially well-loved and as close to a real DX7 as you can get in floating point.
 We provide a Python library, `fm.py` that can convert any DX7 patch into AMY setup commands, and also a pure-Python implementation of the AMY FM synthesizer in `dx7_simulator.py`.

- The partial tone synthesizer also provides `partials.py`, where you can mode the partials of any arbitrary audio into AMY setup commands for live partial playback of hundreds of oscillators.
+The partial tone synthesizer also provides `partials.py`, where you can model the partials of any arbitrary audio into AMY setup commands for live partial playback of hundreds of oscillators.

+To use AMY in your own software, simply copy the .c and .h files in `src` to your program and compile them, or run `setup.py` to be able to `import libamy` in Python to generate audio signals.

 ## Controlling AMY